kenryhou2/kenryhou2.github.io/index.md

 # About Me

 Hi, I'm a research assistant with passions in robotics, embedded firmware, and anything with cool tech demos.
-I also make videos and play ultimate frisbee for fun.
-You should checkout my youtube channel [Youtube channel]([youtube_link]) to get to know more about me.
+I also make videos on [Youtube channel][youtube_link] and play ultimate frisbee for fun.

 * * *

 # Education
-* University of California, Los Angeles,
+* 2024: Master's of Science at ? (coming soon..)
-Bachelor of Science degree in
+* 2017 - 2021: University of California, Los Angeles,
-[Electrical Engineering][ucla_ee_link] with
+Bachelor's of Science degree in
-technical breadth in Computer Science (2017-2021).
+[Electrical Engineering][ucla_ee_link]

 <!-- > This is a blockquote following a header.
 >